 03 Jul 2017: Loreto College win Debating Matters 2017

-Loreto College beat 11 schools from across the UK to win the Institute of Ideas Debating Matters National Final at the Museum of London.
+Loreto College beat 11 schools from across the UK to win the Academy of Ideas Debating Matters National Final at the Museum of London.

 Loreto prepared for over a month for the weekend and posed the arguments that autonomous vehicles will make driving safer and that there should not be tougher regulation on the sharing economy to make the semi-finals.
 In the semi-final Haneen Zeglam and Francesca Sellers beat Queen Elizabeth’s Grammar School, Faversham, by arguing that populism is a threat to democracy.
 Nichita Matei and Samuel Gibson then triumphed in the final debate against The Burgate School and Sixth Form Centre, Hampshire, arguing that No Platform policies do not damage free speech.
 The judges also picked out Maymunah Malik from Loreto College as Highly Commended individual of the National Final.